skejeton/umka-args/README.md

 ```
 W:\umka-extras\args>umka example.um test
+Your program 1.0.0 - Here goes description of your program.

 Arguments:
-        --help                   - Show this help message
+        --help -h                   - Show this help message
-        --boolean                - A simple boolean. (default: true)
+        --boolean -b                (default: true)
         --numeric    <int>       - A simple number. (required)
         --list       <str>       - Appends a number to a list.
-        --record     <key> <int> - Sets a key-value pair to a record.
+        --record -r  <key> <int> - Sets a key-value pair to a record.
         --classifier <key> <int> - Appends a number to a list of a key.

-Modes:
-        special - A special mode
+Format:
+        <numeric> [list...]

 Error: Missing argument for numeric
 ```